H-SG/aoc_2023_python/README.md

 ### Benchmarking
 We got into a bit of a competition at work, so I updated with a max speedy version.

+## Day 5
+Part 1 🌞
+Part 2 🌋

+SO MANY SLICING ERRORS.
+I hate this.
+This was not good for my mental health.